-Any time you push your legs outwards under resistance, you’re working the abductors.
+Anytime you push your legs outward under resistance, you’re working your abductors.
 Banded walks are perhaps the most direct abductor move, but sumo squats, deadlifts, and ballet plié variations are also effective abductor moves.

 But you won’t build much muscle mass in the abductors: “These muscles are paper-thin,” says Rusin.
 “You’re best off training them as stabilizers in single-leg exercises.”